 What does haematoma after breast reduction look like?

-What to do if pain is too strong after breast reduction?
+What to do if the pain is too strong after breast reduction?

 - Severe pain can appear after a breast reduction.

-- To control the pain, you should take the pain relievers your specialised plastic surgeon has prescribed to you.
+- To control the pain, you should take the pain relievers your Specialist Plastic Surgeon has prescribed to you.

 - If you feel that these medicines are not strong enough or that your pain after a breast reduction does not go away, you may ask your surgeon for a new prescription of stronger pain relievers.

 Areola necrosis, also known as nipple-areola complex necrosis, is a condition in which the tissue of the areola, the dark-colored area around the nipple, undergoes cell death (necrosis).
 It is a rare but serious complication that can occur after breast surgery.

 The exact cause of areola necrosis can vary, but it often results from impaired blood flow to the areola tissues.
 Factors that can contribute to this condition include:

 - Inadequate Blood Supply: If the blood vessels that supply blood to the areola are compromised during surgery, it can lead to a lack of oxygen and nutrients, causing cell death.

 - Excessive Tension: If the breast tissue is pulled too tightly during the surgical procedure, it can compress blood vessels, reducing blood flow to the areola.